 or making music in any of the above spaces!

 Grand piano in the Elizabethan Room: This instrument may be played by any student, faculty or staff member when the Elizabethan Room is not otherwise in use.
 The piano, which is also used for functions, is kept regularly tuned and users are respectfully asked not to mistreat it!

 Baby Grand Piano in the Bader Hall Music Room: This instrument is on loan to the BISC so piano students who wish to practice in privacy may ask Diana for permission to use it.
 A list of those allowed to use the piano will be kept at Bader Hall Reception where the key may be signed out in exchange for student ID.

 Digital Keyboard: Student Services has a portable digital keyboard which can be used for Open Mic nights in the pub and other events.
 Students wishing to have access to the keyboard should contact Student Services.

 Guitars: Student Services has various guitars that are available on loan from Bader Hall reception.
 Anyone interested in borrowing one should contact Student Services.

-Bechstein Concert Grand: This instrument belongs to Shelley and Diana and is housed in the Faculty Lounge of David Smith Hall.
+Broadwood Concert Grand: This instrument belongs to Shelley and Diana and is housed in the Faculty Lounge of David Smith Hall.
 It may only be accessed by faculty and enquiries should be directed to Shelley or Diana.

-Steinway Concert Grand: The Steinway Concert Grand which is housed in the Ballroom is a splendid and very expensive instrument.
-It is reserved for concert and professional use and students may be able to hear professional performances on it during the year.
+Steinway Concert Grand: The Steinway Concert Grand which is housed in the Ballroom is a splendid instrument.
+It is reserved for concert and professional use and students will be able to hear professional performances on it during the year.
 While the Steinway is not for student use there may be certain special musical occasions when, with Shelley's permission, and under his guidance, advanced piano students may be able to perform on this wonderful instrument.
 Any questions about the Steinway may be addressed to Shelley or Diana.